-If you’ve ever wondered so as to whether marijuana seeds are even edible to begin with – yes, they are – and you don’t have to worry about going on a trip.
+If you’ve ever wondered so as to whether marijuana seeds are even edible, to begin with – yes, they are – and you don’t have to worry about going on a trip.
 In fact, Canada has already legalised shelled hemp seeds which can be added to food.
-They taste rather oily and many have described them as tasting like sunflower seeds.
+They taste somewhat oily, and many have described them as tasting like sunflower seeds.

 However, it pays to know why so many love consuming raw cannabis seeds – there are actually a plethora of health benefits to be had.